Noise Fusion

-Founded in 2004 by producer Ben Neidle, Noise Fusion is an audio production company based in London, UK, that creates audio branding for radio and television.
+Noise Fusion is an audio production company based in London, England, that creates audio branding for radio and television.

+The company was founded in 2004 by producer Ben Neidle.

 Information

 Noise Fusion has been recognised for their audio imaging work for the UK radio station XFM - some of this work was nominated for a 2006 Sony Radio Academy Award.
 The company's creative director, Ben Neidle, previously received three Sony Radio Academy Awards while employed by XFM from 1998-2004 as a producer.

 As of 2016, the company's main activities appear to be custom music production for media and sound design services.
 They also offer radio imaging effects packages for producers and stations to purchase.

-In 2017 Noise Fusion produced the music for the Channel 5 programme Access.
+In 2015, Noise Fusion produced the theme music and bed for the rebrand of entertainment news round-up programme FYI Daily for the ITV Digital Channels.
+In 2017, the produced the music for the similar Channel 5 programme Access.

+In July 2024, the company launched a new flagship radio production library produced by Neidle called Ultra, based on elements created for UK station Capital Radio.